Silence-Rain/Algorithmic_Programming_Practice/Leetcode/math/solution.md

   Basic idea: Only reverting the first half of `x`, and compare the reverted half with the other half

+- \#13 Roman to Integer

+  Basic idea: Add the corresponding integer of Roman numerals together according to the rules

 - \#69 Sqrt(x)

   Basic idea: Newton's method

 ### Medium

+- \#12 Integer to Roman

+  Basic idea: Map

+  - Construct a map from integer digit to corresponding Roman numerals, and replace it digit by digit

+- \#17 Letter Combinations of a Phone Number

+  Basic idea: Descartes Product

+  - All possible combinations are actually the Descartes product of the letter sets on all buttons

 - \#31 Next Permutation